wpswings/wallet-system-for-woocommerce/README.txt

 = 2.4.0 - Released on 07 August 2023 =
 * Fix: Issue fixed in Partial payment when admin deduct amount while placing order.
-* Fix: Fixed error while adding balance manually from wallet table.
+* Fix: Fixed error while adding balance manually from the wallet table.
-* Fix: Fixed Notification Error when admin deducts more than existent value from wallet table.
+* Fix: Fixed Notification Error when admin deducts more than the existent value from wallet table.
 * New: Latest WP [6.3] and WC [8.0.0] update.

 = 2.3.9 – Released on 13 July 2023 =